Theoretical limits of magnetic detection of structural surface defects at the nanometer scale: Introduction

-The purpose of NDT is to detect the local origin of failure as early as possible, and it is not limited to the macro-scale.
-For example, at the micro-scale, cracks with an opening of only 5 $\mu$m can be detected\cite{wan00,wan02} with the near-field microwave technique.\cite{men16} The next step is consequently to address the nanometer-scale, which is the focus of this work.
 Magnetic sensors like scanning superconducting microscopy (SSM) based on SQUIDs (Superconducting QUantum Interferometer Devices), magnetic force microscopy (MFM) and scanning nitrogen-vacancy (NV) centre microscopy (SNVM) have currently the highest spatial resolution down to 10$^{-8}$m.
-Furthermore, the latter three mentioned methods are sensitive to small fields down to $1 \mu$T (for more information see e.g. the recent review of Marchiori et al.\cite{mar22} and references therein) which is sensitive enough for nm-sized defects as we will show in the following.
+Furthermore, the latter three mentioned methods are sensitive to small fields down to 1 $\mu$T (for more information see e.g. the recent review of Marchiori et al.\cite{mar22} and references therein) which is sensitive enough for nm-sized defects as we will show in the following.

-However, real materials have rough surfaces and do not contain only indents or cracks but also subsurface inclusions or surface protrutions.
+However, real materials have surfaces and do not contain only indents or cracks but also subsurface inclusions or surface protrutions.
 Thus, the magnetic stray field signal above the surface of the sample under investigation may be hard to interpret.
 With our theoretical study we want to give answers to several questions which can help to optimize the techniques and to clarify the requirements for such measurements.
 First of all: how strong are the signals of nm-sized surface defects like cracks or indents?
 Furthermore: how does the signal of an indent scale with its volume and depend on its shape?
 What is the influence of a rim around an indent?
 What is the effect of other surface imperfections nearby?
 How strong is the effect of a magnetically different subsurface inclusion below an indent?
 And finally: how does the magnetic signal depend on the axial distance between the metal surface and the sensor, and how dense does the lateral step width of the scanning sensor need to be?

 To answer these questions we have set up various micromagnetic surface models for two prototypical soft magnetic metals, namely crystalline body-centered cubic (bcc) iron and amorphous CoFeB, which allow a systematic analysis of features of single defects as well as combinations of these.
 Already simple geometric shapes of indents can lead to complex magnetic field distributions.
 This can be seen in Fig.~\ref{Fig1_example} where the stray field around a cubic indent with a rim on a surface is displayed.
 Next, before we discuss Fig.~\ref{Fig1_example} and the other results of our micromagnetics simulation study in detail in section \ref{sec_dis}, we describe in section \ref{sec_theo} the theoretical approach and the model parameters of micromagnetics.
 A summary in section \ref{sec_sum} concludes the paper.